-The Opinion Clause arose out of the debates at the Constitutional Convention regarding whether the American President would exercise executive authority singly or in concert with other officials or privy councilors.
+The Opinion Clause arose out of the debates at the Constitutional Convention regarding whether the president would exercise executive authority singly or in concert with other officials or privy councilors.
 A brief review of English custom illuminates the choices made by the Framers.
 Formally, parliamentary “ministers” were ministers to the king.
-In addition, all British citizens were “subjects” of the king, and the king could require any nobleman, judge, or Member of Parliament to serve in his Privy Council and provide him with personal or official advice.
+In addition, all British citizens were “subjects” of the king, and the king could require any nobleman, judge, or member of Parliament to serve in his privy council and provide him with personal or official advice.
 By the end of the eighteenth century, however, the ministerial offices had assumed such practical and administrative power that it diminished the king’s responsibility for actions taken by the government.
-The king was expected to defer increasingly to his ministers’ decisions.
+The king was increasingly expected to defer to his ministers’ decisions.
 The state of the English executive at the time of the framing was this: legally, the king could do no wrong; politically, the king was responsible for no administrative wrong.

-At various stages during the Convention, the Framers rejected proposals to divide or condition executive power.
+At various stages during the convention, the Framers rejected proposals to divide or condition executive power.
 Their intent from contemporary records is clear: they wanted “[e]nergy in the executive,” as Alexander Hamilton put it in The Federalist No. 70; and they wanted to maximize presidential responsibility for executive decisions.
-Some of the Framers, including James Madison, desired a single executive but supported a Council of Revision—composed of the President and judges—to exercise the veto power.
-Rufus King explained why the proposal was rejected: “If the Unity of the Executive was preferred for the sake of responsibility, the policy of it is as applicable to the revisionary [veto] as to the Executive power.”
-Yet, vesting all executive power in one person was enough of a break with English tradition to cause unease.
-Several delegates supported a constitutional “Privy Council” or “Council of State,” which could not bind the President but would provide him with advice.
+Some of the Framers, including James Madison, desired a single executive but supported a Council of Revision—composed of the president and judges—to exercise the veto power.
+Rufus King explained why the proposal was rejected: “If the Unity of the Executive was preferred for the sake of responsibility, the policy of it is as applicable to the revisionary [i.e., the veto] as to the Executive power.”
+Yet vesting all executive power in one person was enough of a break with English tradition to cause unease.
+Several delegates supported a constitutional “Privy Council” or “Council of State,” which could not bind the president but would provide him with advice.

-As adopted, the Opinion Clause reinforces the authority and accountability of an executive who is bound by law.
-The President may demand written reports regarding his principal officers' performance of their duties (a typical management prerogative), but not concerning his personal business.
-The Framers’ rejection of a formal cabinet independent of the President prevents department heads from exercising an independent sphere of influence over policy and denies them a forum in which to enlist others in debates over the President's policies.
-In addition, the Opinion Clause contains a negative inference reinforced by Article II, Section 3, which allows the President to recommend to Congress such measures “as he shall judge necessary and expedient.”
-The two clauses reflect the Constitution’s separation of powers structure by preventing Congress from requiring presidential appointees to report directly to Congress rather than to the President.
+The final version of the Opinion Clause adopted by the Convention, and confirmed through constitutional practice, reinforces the authority and accountability of an executive who is bound by law.
+The Framers’ rejection of a formal cabinet independent of the president prevents department heads from exercising an independent sphere of influence over policy and denies them a forum in which to enlist others in debates over the president’s policies.
+Instead, it was made explicit that the president possessed the typical management authority to require even department heads to prepare written reports for him on the performance of their official duties.
+In addition, the Opinion Clause contains a negative inference concerning a principal officer’s independence, reinforced by the Recommendations Clause of Article II, Section 3, which allows the president to recommend to Congress such measures “as he shall judge necessary and expedient.”
+The two clauses reflect the Constitution’s separation of powers structure by preventing Congress from requiring presidential appointees to report directly to Congress rather than to the president.
 As Chief Justice John Marshall noted in Marbury v.
-Madison (1803), "To aid [the President] in the performance of these duties, he is authorized to appoint certain officers, who act by his authority and in conformity with his orders.”
-Congress can require reports from the respective departments, but Congress cannot interfere with prior presidential review of those reports and presidential control over what is transmitted to Congress.
+Madison (1803), “[t]o aid [the president] in the performance of these duties, he is authorized to appoint certain officers, who act by his authority and in conformity with his orders.”
+Congress can require reports from the respective departments, but Congress cannot interfere with prior presidential review of those reports and presidential control over what is transmit-ted to Congress.